Being connected and online has become an essential part of our everyday lives.

 Fibre enables you to access new technologies delivering products and services such as home automation, lighting, air-condition, security, remote monitoring and healthcare.

-The Government led UFB initiative is tasked with bringing better and faster internet to 80 per cent of New Zealanders.
+The Government led UFB initiative is tasked with bringing better and faster internet to 85 per cent of New Zealanders by 2024.
 The government has two major initiatives; the Ultra-Fast Broadband (UFB) Initiative and the Rural Broadband Initiative (RBI).
 Together, these two programmes will bring the benefits of improved internet connectivity New Zealanders, enabling a vast range of business, educational, community and other opportunities.

 The national UFB roll-out is happening in stages and some urban areas may not have fibre installed in their street until 2019.
 Once fibre is installed in your street it is then available for installation to your home.